pgreze/kowners/README.md

 Features:

-- lint
+- coverage: display the percentage of files covered by ownership rules,
-- coverage
+- lint: warns when new untracked files are added during commit,
-- query
+- query: display the potential owner and sub-hierarchy owners.

 ## TODO